 Hood Hall

-Hood Hall is a nine-story, high-rise, suite building with co-ed living conditions.
+Hood Hall is a nine-story, high-rise, suite building with co-ed living.
 There are four suites on each floor for either six or eight people.
-A main entrance on the West side makes for easy access to all areas of the building.
 All upper floors have a great view of the college campus, Lake Champlain or the Adirondacks.

 Hood Hall